 The Cobb State Court building is located within the Justice Center Complex at 12 East Park Square in Marietta, GA.
 It is open most weekdays from 8:00 a.m. to 5:00 p.m.
 Contact details are readily available on the State Court website.

-The State Court of Cobb County decides cases involving state law and includes the following:
+The State Court Cobb County decides cases involving state law and includes the following:

-The Superior Court of Cobb County is located on the ground level of the County Justice Center.
+The Superior Court is located on the ground level of the County Justice Center.
 The Superior Court hears both criminal and civil cases.
-This is the felony trial court and has exclusive equity jurisdiction over all felonies involving jury trials and even cases involving the death penalty.
+This is the felony trial court and has exclusive equity jurisdiction over all felonies involving jury trials and even criminal cases involving the death penalty.
 This court also handles cases related to title to land and divorce.

-The Superior Court of Cobb County has concurrent jurisdiction with State Court over cases involving premises liability, contract disputes, misdemeanors, and other matters.
+The Superior Court Cobb County has concurrent jurisdiction with the State Court over cases involving premises liability, contract disputes, misdemeanors, and other matters.
 Superior Court Clerk maintains all superior court records.

 On the other hand, the Magistrate Court of Cobb County handles small claims (money claims under 15,000 dollars) and garnishment cases.
-It also issues search and arrest warrants, and in some cases, can set bonds.
-In addition, the judges of Magistrate Court sometimes stand in for judges of the Superior Court.
+It also issues arrest warrants and search warrants and sometimes can set bonds.
+In addition, the judges of the Magistrate Court sometimes stand in for judges of the Superior Court.

 How to Conduct a State Court Case Search?

-Civil court cases from March 17, 1997, and traffic and misdemeanor cases from April 26, 1999, through the present can be viewed through the Cobb County Clerk of Courts website when you do a Case Search.
-Simply access the search screen and search by case number.
-If you do not know the case number, you may search by the name, business, or case type.
+Civil court cases from March 17, 1997, and misdemeanor and traffic cases from April 26, 1999, through the present, can be viewed through the Cobb County Clerk of Courts website when you do a Case Search.
+Access the search screen and search by case number.
+You may search by name, business, or case type if you do not know the case number.

-If you are seeking a case where a judgment has been entered against a person, select Search for Judgments Against a Person or Business.
+If you seek a case where a judgment has been entered against a person, select Search for Judgments Against a Person or Business.

 Who Are the Judges of the State Court of Cobb County?

 When choosing the right attorney to represent you in front of the judge at the State Court, you should research them thoroughly.
-Do your homework to make sure they are the right fit and have experience with the issue you are facing.
-A good place to start is looking at their website’s “about us” section, and you may also want to read reviews and have an initial consultation with the attorney to get a feel for them.
+Do your homework to ensure they are the right fit and have experience with the issue you are facing.
+An excellent place to start is looking at their website’s “about us” section, and you may also want to read reviews and have an initial consultation with the attorney to get a feel for them.